hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In which no dancers can their skill display,
 >
-> A sort of heretogeneous childrens play.
+> A sort of heterogeneous children's play.
 >
 > Ability and steps are not required,
 >